drdeford/drdeford.github.io/_pages/Teaching.md

 ---

 <div id="main">
 At Vassar College I mostly teach courses related to statistics and data.
+In these courses I try to introduce interdisciplinary perspectives and to help students discover ways to use quantitative tools to pursue and support their interests.
 Previously at WSU I was heavily involved in developing courses for the <a href="https://data-analytics.wsu.edu/">Data Analytics</a> program and I'm particularly passionate about incorporating real-world data and computational tools into the classroom.
 Examples of my course materials can be found in the links below.

 <p>As a result of my ork analyzing gerrymandering I also focus  on the social impact of mathematical modeling in my teaching and have developed several sets of materials for helping